RichTGale/twitter-interval-motion-cam/README.md

 Save the ```.env``` file.

 ## Running
-Depending on how you installed NodeJS, you may have to run:
+Depending on how you installed NodeJS, you may have to, from within the ```twitter-interval-motion-cam``` directory, run:
 ```
 $ sudo node index.js
 ```